twilio/video-quickstart-objc/AVPlayerExample/README.md

 ### Setup

-See the master README for instructions on how to generate access tokens and connect to a Room.
+See the master [README](https://github.com/twilio/video-quickstart-objc/blob/master/README.md) for instructions on how to generate access tokens and connect to a Room.

 ## Usage

 This example is very similar to the basic Quickstart.
 However, if you join a Room with no other Participants the app will stream media using `AVPlayer` while you wait.
 Once the first Participant joins the media content is paused and the remote video is shown in its place.

 In order to use `AVPlayer` along with Twilio Video the `TVIAudioController+CallKit` APIs are used.
-Unlike normal CallKit operation, our application manually activates and deactivates `AVAudioSession` as needed.
+Unlike normal CallKit operation, the application manually activates and deactivates `AVAudioSession` as needed.

 ## Known Issues